Stockbridge Militia: Heavy losses and end of military service

-That engagement was the last of the war for the militia; Abraham's father, Daniel Nimham, was a man of great standing among the Wappinger, and the other casualties represented a significant loss to the total population of the tribe back in Massachusetts.
+That engagement was the last of the war for the militia; Abraham's father, Daniel Nimham, was the last hereditary sachem of the Wappinger, and the other casualties represented a significant loss to the total population of the tribe back in Massachusetts.
 Requesting leave to return home to help the families of the dead, the company was paid $1,000.00 for their service and discharged by order of George Washington in September 1778.

 Post war years of Stockbridge veterans

 Shays' Rebellion, tribal suffrage, and tribal removal

+After the survivors returned to Stockbridge, they were not recognized for their service and instead faced harassment at home.
+Indigenous communities struggled to maintain their land because during their absence -- it had been sold or taken through debts, mortgages, or fraud.
+White settlers grew to exclude Indigenous peoples from community council and from acquiring land.
+By 1783, Mohican people had their land ownership taken away.

 By the time of Shays's Rebellion much of the Indian community at Stockbridge had left for the Brothertown community in New York.
 According to the historian Patrick Frazier, "The remaining Stockbridges appear not to have participated in the agrarian fray; if they had, it is hard to say which side they would have taken, since they had friends on both."

 It has been suggested that their service during the American Revolution created strong support for Indian suffrage, in the new Commonwealth of Massachusetts; although article five of the first draft, of the state's new constitution, excluded Indians, as eligible voters, it was soundly defeated and the second draft gave all men the right to vote.

 Most of the Indian survivors eventually settled in Oneida County, New York and were later moved to Wisconsin, forming the Stockbridge-Munsee tribal reservation.